Xorrad/tuim/README.md

 # tuim
-A text-based user interface for command lines.
+A immediate mode text-based user interface for command lines.